j-eikens/web-scraping-challenge/README.md

 # web-scraping-challenge
-A webpage powered by Flask was created by scraping various website for mars facts and images and uploading the scrapped info to MongoDB.
+A webpage powered by Flask was created using facts and images aquired by scraping various websites.

 ## Uploaded Files
 * app.py - Flask application